ginigangadharan/sitev2/_posts/2023-06-06-Adding-Custom-Entries-in-etchosts-File-in-Kubernetes-and-OpenShift-Containers.md

 ---

 <p>Introduction: In Kubernetes and OpenShift container environments, it is sometimes necessary to add custom entries to the /etc/hosts file within pods.
 These entries allow pods&#46;&#46;&#46;</p>
-<p>The post <a href="https://www.techbeatly.com/adding-custom-entries-in-etc-hosts-file-in-kubernetes-and-openshift-containers/" rel="nofollow">Adding Custom Entries in /etc/hosts File in Kubernetes and OpenShift Containers</a> appeared first on <a href="https://www.techbeatly.com" rel="nofollow">techbeatly</a>.</p>
+<p>The post <a href="https://www.techbeatly.com/adding-custom-entries-in-etc-hosts-file-in-kubernetes-and-openshift-containers/">Adding Custom Entries in /etc/hosts File in Kubernetes and OpenShift Containers</a> appeared first on <a href="https://www.techbeatly.com">techbeatly</a>.</p>

 Read [Adding Custom Entries in etchosts File in Kubernetes and OpenShift Containers](https://www.techbeatly.com/adding-custom-entries-in-etc-hosts-file-in-kubernetes-and-openshift-containers/).